patronasxdxd/dev/packages/lib-base/etc/lib-base.api.md

 // Warning: (ae-incompatible-release-tags) The symbol "TroveClosureParams" is marked as @public, but its signature references "_CollateralWithdrawal" which is marked as @internal
 // Warning: (ae-incompatible-release-tags) The symbol "TroveClosureParams" is marked as @public, but its signature references "_NoCollateralDeposit" which is marked as @internal
-// Warning: (ae-incompatible-release-tags) The symbol "TroveClosureParams" is marked as @public, but its signature references "_LUSDRepayment" which is marked as @internal
+// Warning: (ae-incompatible-release-tags) The symbol "TroveClosureParams" is marked as @public, but its signature references "_THUSDRepayment" which is marked as @internal
-// Warning: (ae-incompatible-release-tags) The symbol "TroveClosureParams" is marked as @public, but its signature references "_NoLUSDBorrowing" which is marked as @internal
+// Warning: (ae-incompatible-release-tags) The symbol "TroveClosureParams" is marked as @public, but its signature references "_NoTHUSDBorrowing" which is marked as @internal
 //
 // @public
-export type TroveClosureParams<T> = _CollateralWithdrawal<T> & _NoCollateralDeposit & Partial<_LUSDRepayment<T>> & _NoLUSDBorrowing;
+export type TroveClosureParams<T> = _CollateralWithdrawal<T> & _NoCollateralDeposit & Partial<_THUSDRepayment<T>> & _NoTHUSDBorrowing;

 // @public
 export interface TroveCreationDetails {